christian-schlichtherle/archive-diff/README.md

 + `archive-io-api`: Provides an API for accessing archive files.
   The base package of this module is `global.namespace.archive.io.api`.
++ `archive-io-bios`: Implements the API and provides a facade for accessing directories, JAR and ZIP files.
+  This module depends on packages of the JRE only (not shown).
+  The base package of this module is `global.namespace.archive.io.bios`.
 + `archive-io-commons-compress`: Implements the API and provides a facade for accessing JAR and ZIP files.
   This module depends on Apache Commons Compress and provides best performance for diffing and patching.
   The base package of this module is `global.namespace.archive.io.commons.compress`.
-+ `archive-io-juz`: Implements the API and provides a facade for accessing JAR and ZIP files.
-  This module depends on the packages `java.util.jar` and `java.util.zip` (not shown).
-  The base package of this module is `global.namespace.archive.io.juz`.
-+ `archive-io-delta`: Provides a facade for diffing and patching archive files.
++ `archive-io-delta`: Provides a facade for diffing and patching archive files or directories.
   The base package of this module is `global.namespace.archive.io.delta`.

-Thus, for diffing and patching, your application needs to depend on the modules `archive-io-delta` and either `archive-io-commons-compress` or `archive-io-juz`.
+Thus, for diffing and patching, your application needs to depend on the modules `archive-io-delta` and either `archive-io-commons-compress` or `archive-io-bios`.

 ## Usage